 Keep the shrubs under windows trimmed so neighbors can report suspicious activity.
 The uncomfortable jabs from the branches directly under the windows quickly discourage further action except to leave in a hurry.

 Lilac shrubs and their fragrant lilac-colored blooms are a fan-favorite for their fragrance and their use in screening or backgrounds for borders in white and yellow.

-The yellow fall blooms of witch hazel blend beautifully with evergreens, but place it close by so the sweet scent doesn’t go unnoticed.
+The yellow fall blooms of witch hazel blend beautifully with evergreens but place it close by so the sweet scent doesn’t go unnoticed.
 Roses sit atop the lists of the best aroma from shrubs.
 Besides their aromatic scent, use roses as a privacy hedge, too.

-It’s always best to plan ahead to find the most suitable landscaping shrub for your application.
-Whether for outlining boundaries or around sidewalks, or for privacy and screening, or foundation planting, consider the details, including costs.
+It’s always best to plan to find the most suitable landscaping shrub for your application.
+Whether for outlining boundaries or around sidewalks, or for privacy and screening, or for foundation planting, consider the details, including costs.

 Buy small shrubs online at Tn Nursery.